turn-project/turn/README.md

 For a Rails application, put the require line into the 'test/test_helper.rb' script.
 Now your Rails tests will use TURN formatting.

+## RAILS/BUNDLER USERS

+Bundler automatically requires everything listed in your Gemfile, e.g. when using `bundle exec`.
+This means `turn` will get automatically required too, which in turn means the Turn's test autorunner is doing to kick in.
+Obviously we don't want that to happen unless we are actually running tests.

+Turn was created well before Bundler existed, and the use of `require 'turn'` as the autorunner was the obvious convenience.
+Unfortunately Bundler's choice to force require all requirements by defualt can have unexpected consequences, as is the case here.

+Thankfully there is a work around.
+In your Gemfile add:

+    gem 'turn', :require => false

+The `:require` option will prevent Turn from trying to autorun tests.

+In the future we will change turn to use `reuqire 'turn/autorun'` instead, but that will require a lot of people to update a lot of tests, so it's not something to do lightly.
+Full change over will wait until the 1.0 release.
+In the mean time Turn will just put out a warning.

 ## REQUIREMENTS:

 * ansi 1.1+ (for colorized output and progress bar output mode)